Chapter 1: How To Set A Strategy

 Identifying the risks:

 There are two metrics which can be used to measure risks.
-First is economic capital which is the total amount required to cover up any unexpected loss and second is a risk-adjustment return on capital, which a framework is used for analyzing financial problems after being risk-adjustment and also giving a cross profit view across the organization.
+First is economic capital, which is the total amount required to cover up any unexpected loss, and second is a risk-adjustment return on capital, which is a framework used for analyzing financial problems after being risk-adjustment and also giving a cross-profit view across the organization.

 Mitigating the risks: